erply/api-go-wrapper/README.md

 Client Structure
 ------
 Majority of the request wrappers are available through the client.
-The client is described in `GoDoc` type `Client` and in `pkg/api/client.go`.
+The client is described in `GoDoc` type `Client` and in `/pkg/api/client.go`.
 It is divided into sub-clients for each topic that the underlying API covers.
 For now not all the requests are mapped to topics.
-Such request wrappers are in `pkg/api/` directory.
+Such request wrappers are in `/pkg/api` directory.
 Some of the requests are accessible not from the client, but from the `auth` package of this SDK.
-They are covered in the example in `examples/` directory.
+They are covered in the example in `/examples` directory.

 Install
 -------
-   `go get github.com/erply/api-go-wrapper`
+   `go get github.com/erply/api-go-wrapper@X.Y.Z`

+   where X.Y.Z is your desired version.

 Clients
 --------